gjtorikian/mathematical/README.md

 * If you asked for MathML, you'll get:
   * `mathml`: the MathML data

+**Note**: If you pass in invalid LaTeX, an error is not raised, but a message *is* printed to STDERR, and the original string is returned (not a hash).

 ### Array of equations

 Rather than just a string, you can also provide an array of math inputs: